phsilva/phsilva.dev/content/posts/python-peps-june-2020.md

 **PEP-620**:  Hide implementation details from the C API*

 This one is under the hood for most of us but will enable more aggressive changes in the runtime.
-Many of us struggle with pure Python performance and sometimes even think that the core developers are kind of lazy on this.
-Why other dynamically typed languages are so fast (I am looking at you Javascript and Julia).
+Many of us struggle with pure Python performance and sometimes even think that the core developers are kind of lazy on this aspect.
+Why other dynamically typed languages are so fast?
+(I am looking at you Javascript and Julia).
 One the reason is the badly exposed inner workings of the runtime.
 Any C extension can use internals and depend on it for years.
 Compatibility is a must, so Python core developers get stuck.

 This PEP will allow internals to change without breaking compatibility.
 It is a work in progress, some of my patches in 3.9 were related to it.